chetmurthy/pa_ppx/README.md

 # Installation

-This code depends on ocaml 4.10.0 and a pre-release version of camlp5.
+This code depends on ocaml and a pre-release version of camlp5.

-Ocaml: version 4.10.0 -- install using "opam create_switch 4.10.0"
+Ocaml: version >= 4.10.0 -- install in the usual way using `opam create_switch 4.10.0` (etc)

 Camlp5 pre-8.00: [Camlp5](https://github.com/chetmurthy/camlp5)

-Eventually this will get released, and at that point, you'll be able to install it with opam.
+Eventually this version of Camlp5 will get released, and at that point, you'll be able to install it with opam.
 For now, you need to build it in the usual way on the commandline (documented over at that camlp5 repo, but here's a quick synopsis):
 ```
-make clean && ./configure -libdir `dirname $(ocamlc -where)` && make -j32 all && make -C testsuite/ clean all-tests
+make clean && ./configure -libdir `dirname $(ocamlc -where)` && make -j32 all
 make install
 ```